ehaskins/ehaskins.com/src/posts/A New Project - ListenCat.io.md

 	- While it's loading feeds the UI is pretty much useless
 		- It jumps around, and shows some partially rendered stuff
 3. Can't search feeds
-	- My most important podcast is .Net Rocks, which just hit 1100 episodes, but the Podcasts app doesn't have any kind of search
+	- My favorite podcast is .Net Rocks, which just hit 1100 episodes, but the Podcasts app doesn't have any kind of search
 		- This probably doesn't help the load times, but that's another issue
 4. All data is local to phone
 	- I want to be able to start listening to a podcast on my PC at work, and when I get in the car it should resume where I left off